 Prepped is a 10-week program designed for main street food entrepreneurs, particularly women and people of color.
 Prepped focuses on early stage mobile food businesses such as food trucks, caterers, food carts, farmers market products, baked goods, beverage services and other non-brick and mortar food businesses.
 The program is ideal for businesses that are beyond the idea stage and are in revenue.
 We are looking for innovative food and beverage businesses that are looking to scale.

 What Do You Get?

 - Weekly class sessions taught by ASU faculty and food industry experts at the Downtown Campus

-- Mentoring sessions with experienced food business owners
+- Coaching sessions with experienced food business owners

 - Peer learning with a cohort of 15-20 food business owners

 - Business support services such as health permits and access to commercial kitchen space

 - Participation in a final food tasting with the chance to win awards of up to $5,000 to grow your business